typesafehub/prod-suite-management-doc/guides/lagom-liberty-websphere/src/main/paradox/index.md

 eval $(minikube docker-env)
 </pre>

-###### IBM Bluemix
+###### IBM Cloud

-[IBM Bluemix](https://www.ibm.com/cloud-computing/bluemix/) offers Kubernetes clusters that can be used in production environments.
-To use your Bluemix cluster, follow the instructions on their website.
-The [IBM Bluemix](https://console.bluemix.net) console will guide you through creating a cluster, installing the `bx` tool, and using that to configure `kubectl`.
+[IBM Cloud](https://www.ibm.com/cloud) offers Kubernetes clusters that can be used in production environments.
+To use your IBM Cloud cluster, follow the instructions on their website.
+The [IBM Cloud](https://console.bluemix.net) console will guide you through creating a cluster, installing the `bx` tool, and using that to configure `kubectl`.

 You'll then need to setup the Container Registry.
 Consult the [Getting started](https://console.bluemix.net/docs/services/Registry/index.html) guide for more details.

-###### IBM Bluemix Private Cloud
+###### IBM Cloud Private

-[IBM Bluemix Private Cloud](https://www.ibm.com/cloud-computing/bluemix/) is an on-prem deployment of IBM Bluemix.
+[IBM Cloud Private](https://www.ibm.com/cloud-computing/bluemix/) is an on-prem deployment of IBM Cloud.
-To deploy to your Bluemix Private Cloud cluster, you'll need a working deployment of IBM Bluemix Private Cloud and access to a Docker Registry.
+To deploy to your Cloud Private cluster, you'll need a working deployment of IBM Cloud Private and access to a Docker Registry.

 ###### Verify Kubernetes Cluster Setup